 Mentoring is widely associated with experienced employees helping younger employees grow in their career.
 However, our perception of mentoring has changed over the years.
 Now experienced executives are also seeking out advice because of the technological advancements.
-According to a survey conducted by Gurtner, 47% of CEOs across 15 industries are challenged to make progress in digital business.
+According to a survey conducted by Gartner, 47% of CEOs across 15 industries are challenged to make progress in digital business.
 Though specific skills can be taught by a coach, the advantages of having a mentor are numerous.

 What is Executive Mentoring?